Numerous conferences are regularly scheduled on Fridays that encourage both staff and resident interaction.

 - Anatomy Dissection Laboratory: Annual 10-week dissection covers the axial skeleton, upper extremity, and lower extremity.
 Junior and senior residents are responsible on a weekly basis to provide the soft tissue dissection and the osteology discussion.

 Thursdays: 6:45 to 7:30 am

 - Indications Conference: Subspecialty protected time allows attending staff and residents on each team to meet informally in small groups to review interesting cases from the prior week and go over indications for upcoming cases.
 Hands-on sawbones sessions occur 4 to 5 times a year.

 - Grand Rounds: Clinical topics are presented throughout the year by local and national experts.

 - Research-In-Progress (RIP): Conference allows residents to present their ongoing research to attendings for advice on the progress of their work

-- Core Curriculum: A formal 2-year orthopaedic curriculum given in didactic format by the attending staff at Dartmouth Hitchcock Medical Center to residents throughout the year.
-PowerPoint presentations, outlines, and key articles for each topic are available to residents on our Orthopaedic Residency internal website.
+- ROCK Curriculum: A formal 2-year orthopaedic curriculum given in a case-based format by the attending staff at Dartmouth Hitchcock Medical Center to residents throughout the year.
+Based on the AAOS Resident Orthopaedic Core Knowledge curriculum